 Most swimmers will only need a swim suit and a towel.
 All swimmers under age 3 and older swimmers who are not potty trained are required to wear a reusable swim diaper.

 If you miss one of your lessons, we offer a Miss a Class Voucher good for admission to a Family Fun Swim, a Fun Meet, or a Skill Clinic.
-Per swimmer, you can receive: two vouchers per once a week lesson or one voucher per camp lesson.
+Per swimmer, you can receive: two vouchers per Once-a-Week class or one voucher per Swim Camp class.